mikependon/RepoDB.NET/pages/features/tracing.md

 #### Create a Trace Factory

-If you do not prefer the dependency injection way, creating a trace `Factory` class is a good way to abstract and ensure single instance of trace object is being created.
+If you do not prefer the dependency injection way, creating a simple trace factory class is a good way to abstract and ensure single instance of trace object is being created.

 The code below ensures that only a single instance of trace object is being used all throughout the application.